alonshrestha/blog.alonshrestha.com.np/_posts/2019-10-30-internal-and-external-cmd.md

 mv is /usr/bin/cat
 {%endhighlight%}

-{% include summaryCallout.html heading= "Summary" content= "In this article, you learned about the types of command on Linux shell.
+{% include summaryCallout.html heading= "Summary" content= "In this article, you learned difference about internal and external command on Linux.
 Please feel free to write me if need any help." %}